Kinto/kinto/docs/api/1.x/timestamps.rst

     ETag: "1432208041618"

-On object enpoints, the ``ETag`` header value will contain the timestamp of the object.
+On object endpoints, the ``ETag`` header value will contain the timestamp of the object.

 In order to bypass costly and error-prone HTTP date parsing, ``ETag`` headers